 When it comes to spotting fake feedback, don’t stop at the star rating.
 Read the actual copy that accompanies the feedback.
 Look for copy that seems “off” somehow, as a bot can never quite capture the same syntax as a human.
-Additionally, those working in a content farm in another country may not have a total grasp of the English language.
+Additionally, those working in a content farm in another country may not fully grasp the English language.
 After reading a few genuine feedback reviews, you will be able to sniff out any posers.

 You should also take some time out to dig deeper into the reviewer.
 What else have they reviewed?
 Have all of their reviews been for the same seller?
 Are they all glowing?
 You can tell a whole lot by reading other reviews by the same reviewer.
 If the lion’s share of a person’s reviews are for the same seller and they are all positive, it is likely a fake reviewer.
 In other words, exercise extreme caution when buying from the seller.